 |GeForceGTX 1070 Ti||1,6070MHz||8GB GDDR5||8GHz||1x 6-pin; 1x 8-pin||180W||3x DisplayPort 1.4, 1x HDMI 2.0|

 So, that’s it.
 That’s the guide to the best GPU for mining.
-I hope you found the information I’ve given you useful and will be able to use it to decide which is the best graphics card for mining for you.
+I hope you found the information that I’ve provided you with useful, and you'll be able to use it when deciding which is the best graphics card for mining for you.

 Ultimately, the best GPU for mining will depend on your exact circumstances.
-Do you live somewhere that has expensive power?
-Do you want to run many units next to each other and are concerned about the heat?
-Do you have a lot of capital and wish to heavily invest in crypto mining?
+Do you live somewhere where electricity is expensive?
+Do you want to run many units next to each other, however, are concerned about the heat?
+Do you have big capital and want to invest in crypto mining heavily?

-The answers to all the above questions and this guide should help you decide which the best GPU for mining in your own situation is.
+The answers to all of the above-provided questions and this guide should help you decide which GPU for mining is best for you personally.
 It’s no good buying an expensive high-powered unit only to find that the cost of electricity makes it impossible to make a profit with it!

-In this guide, we’ve looked at six of the very best GPUs currently on the market.
-I started off with a brief introduction to cryptocurrency mining and what a GPU actually is.
-I then went on to compare the NVIDIA GeForce GTX 1070, the AMD Radeon RX580, the NVIDIA GeForce GTX 1060, the AMD Radeon RX Vega 56, the NVIDIA GeForce GTX 1080 Ti, and the GTX 1070 Ti.
+So, now you have six options to choose from, including the NVIDIA GeForce GTX 1070, the AMD Radeon RX580, the NVIDIA GeForce GTX 1060, the AMD Radeon RX Vega 56, the NVIDIA GeForce GTX 1080 Ti, and the GTX 1070 Ti.